-More than 4.2 million people left their jobs in August.
+Nearly 4.3 million people quit their jobs in January.
 It’s no wonder that this moment in time has been dubbed the Great Resignation.
 As more and more Americans voluntarily leave their jobs behind, it makes sense that there’s a growing interest in early retirement.

 Of course, not everyone who leaves the workforce now will do so indefinitely.
 Many people who quit can’t retire, at least not yet.
 But achieving early retirement may not be as far off as it seems.
 Let’s explore exactly what early retirement is and how people are trying to achieve it.

 The FIRE is spreading, but what exactly does it mean?
 FIRE, or financial independence/retire early, is a movement that challenges the notion of traditional retirement.
 Rather than waiting until your 60s or 70s to leave the workforce, FIRE devotees aim to accelerate the timeline.

 There are many iterations of what FIRE looks like.
 Just like traditional retirement varies from person to person, so does early retirement.
 For some early retirees, they stop working entirely.
 Others may opt to work seasonally or even year round, pursuing passion projects or taking side hustles full time.
 What all of these people have in common, though, is that work is optional.
 By achieving financial independence, you are the ultimate architect of your time.

 How can you tell if early retirement is within reach?
 The math behind FIRE is surprisingly simple.

 One indicator is called The Rule of 25.
 This rule comes from the Trinity Study, a retirement planning study that looked at portfolio success.

 The Rule of 25 hypothesizes that once you have 25 times your annual spending saved, you should be able to safely retire in most market scenarios.
 So that means if you expect to spend $50,000 a year in retirement, then you will need $1.25 million saved.